IdoBenAmi/Flink/Readme.md

 Very sorry for not having more time for building and creating docker compose!
 - Clone repository to Intellij
 - Make sure Flink 1.17 is installed
-- Build project (Maven) and install all dependencies
+- Build project (Maven) and install all dependencies - use JDK version 11.x (Project Settings)
 - Run DataStreamJob.java file

 ## TODOs